fun things to do in Riviera Maya

 Visiting Riviera Maya on a budget?

-One of the best ways to see the main sights, while getting recommendations from a local is to book a free walking tour.
+One of the best ways to see the main sights, while getting recommendations from a local is to book a free walking tour in Riviera Maya.

 If you can, try to book one on your first day, that way you can learn where things are, and you can get the best recommendations for how to make the most of your time in the Riviera Maya.